⛩️ 10 Epic Days in Japan: A Unique & Active Itinerary

 Delicious sweet potato chips at Kuromon Ichiban Market.

-🍀 Lukiih’s Experience: I spent a full day in Osaka and could only prioritize three out of the four attractions above, so be prepared to be unable to do everything in a day.
+🍀 Lukiih’s Take: I spent a full day in Osaka and could only prioritize three out of the four attractions above, so be prepared to be unable to do everything in a day.

 Having visited Kyoto and seen many of its impressive temples, I would skip Osaka Castle if you have limited time.
 However, I found the Osaka Aquarium more unique and well-designed than expected.